Canadian police search province for deadly stabbing suspects | Law-Order

 "No one in this town is ever going to sleep again.
 They're going to be terrified to open their door,'' said Weldon resident Ruby Works, who was close to one of the victims.

-Police, meanwhile, said a vehicle reportedly carrying the two suspects had been spotted in Regina, about 335 km (208 miles) south of the communities where the stabbings occurred.
+Police, meanwhile, said a vehicle reportedly carrying the two suspects had been spotted in Regina, about 335 kilometres (208 miles) south of the communities where the stabbings occurred.

 Regina police chief Evan Bray said late Sunday they still believe the suspects are in Regina.